Recursively-Constrained Partially Observable Markov Decision Processes: Constrained POMDPs

-One consequence of BPO violation by the C-POMDP formulation in Problem~\ref{prob: cpomdp} is that optimal policies may exhibit pathological behaviors during execution.
-Consider the POMDP in Figure~\ref{fig:counterexample}.
-The optimal policy from $b_0$ first chooses action $a_A$ which incurs no cost.
-Now, suppose that $b_1$ is reached.
-The optimal policy plans to choose action $a_A$ and incur a cost of $8$ which violates the constraint, even though there is another action, $a_B$, that incurs a lower cost on expectation that satisfies the constraint.
-This means that, in $50\%$ of execution runs, when $b_1$ is reached, the agent intentionally violates the cost constraint to get higher expected rewards, even if a policy that does not violate the cost constraint exists.
+A main consequence of history-dependent subproblems violating the optimal substructure property and instead requiring policy-dependent subproblems is that optimal policies may exhibit unintuitive behaviors during execution.

+In the above example, the optimal policy from $b_0$ first chooses action $a_A$.
+Suppose that $h_1$ is reached.
+The cost constraint at $b_1$ remains at $5$ since no cost has been incurred.
+However, the optimal C-POMDP policy chooses action $a_A$ and incurs a cost of $8$ which violates the constraint, even though there is another action, $a_B$, that incurs a lower expected cost that satisfies the constraint.
+Therefore, in $50\%$ of executions, when $h_1$ is reached, the agent intentionally violates the cost constraint to get higher expected rewards, even if a policy that satisfies the cost constraint exists.
 We term this pathological behavior \emph{stochastic self-destruction}.

-This unintuitive behavior is chosen in the C-POMDP framework because the policy still satisfies the cost constraint at the initial belief state on expectation, so the policy is admissible.
-An optimal C-POMDP policy exploits the nature of the constraint in Eq. \eqref{eq:original problem} to intentionally violate the cost constraint for some belief trajectories.
+This unintuitive behavior is mathematically correct in the C-POMDP framework because the policy still satisfies the constraint at the initial belief state on expectation.
+An optimal C-POMDP policy exploits the nature of the constraint in Eq.~\eqref{eq:original problem} to intentionally violate the cost constraint for some belief trajectories.
 A concrete manifestation of this phenomenon is in the stochasticity of the optimal policies for C-POMDPs.
 These policies randomize between deterministic policies that violate the expected cost threshold but obtain higher expected reward, and those that satisfy the cost threshold but obtain lower expected reward.

-Another consequence of violating BPO is a mismatch between optimal policies planned from a current belief state and optimal policies planned at future (successor) belief states.
-Consider the example in Figure~\ref{fig:counterexample} again.
-If re-planning is conducted at $b_1$, the re-planned optimal policy chooses $a_B$ instead of $a_A$.
-In fact, the policy that takes $a_B$ at $b_0$ achieves a higher expected reward than the policy that takes $a_A$ at $b_0$ and re-plans at future time steps.
-The violation of BPO can therefore lead to irrecoverable failures and poor performance of the closed-loop system at run time.
+Another consequence is a mismatch between optimal policies planned from a current time step and optimal policies planned at future time steps.
+In the example in Figure~\ref{fig:counterexample}, if re-planning is conducted at $b_1$, the re-planned optimal policy selects $a_B$ instead of $a_A$.
+In fact, the policy that initially takes $a_B$ at $b_0$ achieves a higher expected reward than the original policy that takes $a_A$ at $b_0$ and re-plans at future time steps.
+This phenomenon can therefore lead to poor performance of the closed-loop system during execution.